kitodo/kitodo-presentation/Documentation/Developers/Database.rst

 Extbase domain model: ``Kitodo\Dlf\Domain\Model\Format``

-Domain model of 'Format'.
-This contains the configured namespaces like ALTO, METS, MODS, IIIF etc.
+Configured data formats and namespaces like MODS, ALTO, IIIF etc.
+They are referenced by ``tx_dlf_metadataformat.encoded``.
+The formats OAI, METS and XLINK are pre-defined.

+Data formats are modeled after XML, though JSON may be used with a pseudo root and namespace.

+For more information, see the documentation page on metadata.

 .. t3-field-list-table::
    :header-rows: 1